mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- replaces dot products in the original perceptron algorithm with kernel function evaluations
 	- implicitly maps the input data to a higher-dimensional feature space

+---

-What is polynomial regression?
+**question**: What is polynomial regression?
 Which are advantages/disadvantages of polynomial regression compared to linear regression?

+answer:

+---

-When are two nodes in a Bayesian Network d-seperated?
+**question**: When are two nodes in a Bayesian Network d-seperated?

 answer: